 Product Rating: 8 out of 10 ★★★★★★★★☆☆

-To start with, the Parrot Zik 2 headphones were packaged really well and first impression assured me that this was a premium product that its makers really took time to put together.
-The wireless headphones linked instantly, via bluetooth, to the iPhone (and here is where the fun began)…
+To start with, the Parrot Zik 2 headphones were packaged really well and the first impression assured me that this was a premium product that its makers really took time to put together.
+The wireless headphones linked instantly, via Bluetooth, to the iPhone (and here is where the fun began)…

 The sound on Parrot Zik 2 headphones was well defined especially the bass, although the midrange was lacking a little bit.
 The top frequencies were good but not as defined as the bass.
 The noise reduction was remarkable and managed to block out most of the external ambient noise.

 I took the headphones with me shopping in a fairly crowded area and they did a brilliant job cancelling out most of the background sound although, on a few occasions, I heard people talking but this only if they walked passed me really close.

 The background noise didn’t affect my listening experience as it was hardly audible once the music was playing.

 The battery life does last for the 6 hours that the manufacturer claims and at times exceeded this when I was listening to my music at a moderate level.

 The battery drained slightly quicker when I streamed music from Spotify, and lasted for about 5 hours 15 minutes.
 The battery charging time is relatively quick at 1 hour 30 minutes.